Burks Oakley II Distinguished Online Teaching Award Guidelines 2020-2021

 - Each nomination should be accompanied by the candidates’ curriculum vitae.

-- The completed nomination will be reviewed by the Associate Vice Chancellor for Online Learning and the Director of the Center for Online Learning, Research, & Service (COLRS), who will submit a joint recommendation by February 15, 2021 on each nomination to be considered by the Review Panel in its deliberations.
+- The completed nomination will be reviewed by the Executive Director for Online, Professional, & Engaged Learning, and the Associate Director of the Center for Online Learning, Research, & Service (COLRS), who will submit a joint recommendation by February 15, 2021 on each nomination to be considered by the Review Panel in its deliberations.
 See Oakley-COLRS Best Practices for review criteria.

 - For other than self-nominations, each nominator must obtain written permission from the nominee to review the nominee’s personnel file to assist in preparing the nomination.
 Nominees may grant permission via an email message sent to UISfacultyfiles@uis.edu.